Earth’s ice sheets tracking worst-case climate scenarios | Malay Mail

 Until the turn of the 21st century, the West Antarctic and Greenland ice sheets generally accumulated as much mass as they shed.
 Runoff, in other words, was compensated by fresh snowfall.

-But over the last two decades ago, the gathering pace of global warming has upended this balance.
+But over the last two decades, the gathering pace of global warming has upended this balance.

 Last year, Greenland lost a record 532 billion tonnes of ice — the equivalent of six Olympic pools of cold, fresh water flowing into the Atlantic every second.
 This run-off accounted for 40 per cent of sea level rise in 2019.